 Truth: This is not true.
 This article was only in drafts of the initial EOS Constitution and didn’t make it to the final cut.
 Either way, it doesn’t matter now because the EOS Constitution is obsolete and was voted out completely by the BPs.

 Truth: block.one run an ICO to collect money to develop the EOSIO protocol.
 The website on this time was EOS.io, so it was referred often as “EOS” (for example see here: https://b1.com/news/eos-blockchain-operating-system-unveils-year-long-token-distribution/).
 One can clearly see that when they wrote EOS it was linked to eos.io, the protocol development and not to a public chain.
 The EOS mainnet was not in place at this time.
 After the mainnet launch the community called the mainnet “EOS”.
 Nobody knew how many public chains will be launched.
-It could have happened that there were 10 EOSIO public chains launched.
+It could have happened that there were 10 EOSIO public chains launched and none with the name “EOS”.
 This is why people often get confused, about ICO money.
-The ICO money was for developing EOSIO protocol and not for advertising EOS mainnet, even Brendan did promise to provide funds for the EOS ecosystem.
+The ICO money was for developing the EOSIO protocol and not for advertising a public chain (today called “EOS” mainnet), even Brendan did promise to provide funds for the EOS ecosystem on the voice event.